Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: My physician

 I have been doing this for years and for my friends as well.
 One of them had to have an EMT for an accident (she wasn't hurt thankfully) and she gave him the laminated med list I had made for her and he commented that they wished everyone would do this.
-It would make their job a lot easier when emergencys happen.

 All my medical history is listed as well my diseases, allergies, surgeries, medications and herbs and vitamins I take.
 All on one sheet and on Excel.
 No need to fill out forms at the drs. office.
 I keep it in my purse with my medical card.